Dustin Richardson

-Dustin A. Richardson (born January 9, 1984) is an American professional baseball pitcher for the Toronto Maple Leafs of the Intercounty Baseball League (IBL).
+Dustin A. Richardson (born January 9, 1984) is an American professional baseball pitcher for the Guelph Royals of the Canadian Baseball League (CBL).
 He has previously played in Major League Baseball (MLB) for the Boston Red Sox.

 Career

 Amateur career

 Richardson attended Newton High School in Newton, Kansas, and then went to Cowley County Community College and Texas Tech University.

 Boston Red Sox

 Richardson was drafted in the fifth round, with the 163rd overall selection, of the 2006 Major League Baseball draft by the Boston Red Sox.
 He made his professional debut for the Low-A Lowell Spinners that year.
 Richardson spent the majority of the 2008 season on the roster of the Double-A Portland Sea Dogs of the Eastern League, and was invited to his first Major League spring training in 2009.

 Richardson made his MLB debut with 1 1/3 innings of scoreless relief against the Toronto Blue Jays on September 28, 2009.
 He pitched in three games total games during his rookie campaign in 2009.
 Richardson made 26 appearances for Boston during the 2010 season, recording a 4.15 ERA with 12 strikeouts across 13 innings of work.